secretstartups/handbook/blog/release-posts/index.html.md

 No other changes are required and the `features.yml` file should not be edited until the feature is removed from the product.

-Per GitLab's [Versioning Policy](https://docs.gitlab.com/ee/policy/maintenance.html#versioning), non-backward compatible and breaking changes are recommended for a major release, whereas backward compatible changes can be introduced in a minor release.
+Per GitLab's [Versioning Policy](https://docs.gitlab.com/ee/policy/maintenance.html#versioning), non-backwards compatible and breaking changes are recommended for a major release, whereas backwards-compatible changes can be introduced in a minor release.

 Once complete, assign the MR to the [technical writer](/handbook/engineering/ux/technical-writing/#designated-technical-writers) assigned to the stage.